apache/mesos/docs/mesos-containerizer.md

 It also provides basic support for POSIX systems (e.g., OSX) but without any actual isolation, only resource usage reporting.

-### Pid Namespace

-The Pid Namespace isolator can be used to isolate each container in a separate pid namespace with two main benefits:

-1. Visibility: Processes running in the container (executor and descendants) are unable to see or signal processes outside the namespace.

-2. Clean termination: Termination of the leading process in a pid namespace will result in the kernel terminating all other processes in the namespace.

-The Launcher will use (2) during destruction of a container in preference to the freezer cgroup, avoiding known kernel issues related to freezing cgroups under OOM conditions.

-/proc will be mounted for containers so tools such as 'ps' will work correctly.

 ### Posix Disk Isolator

 The Posix Disk isolator provides basic disk isolation.
 It is able to